gitstua/copilot-extension-dadstaxi/README.md

 ## Installation
 You can install this as an extension in VSCode from the marketplace - [StuartEggerton.dadstaxi-chat-sample](https://marketplace.visualstudio.com/items?itemName=StuartEggerton.dadstaxi-chat-sample)

+# Developers
+If you install this from the marketplace you can ignore this section.
+This is the inner loop for how you would develop an extension like this...

 ## Running the Sample

 - Run `npm install` in terminal to install dependencies